KlasBuhre/Buhrlang/README.md

         let expr = new Add(new Const(1),
                            new Mult(new Const(2), new Mult(new X, new X)))
         println(eval(expr, 3)) // Prints: 19
     }

+Since downcasting are unsafe operations which fail if the type is not the requested one, downcasts have to be done using pattern matching.

+Example:

+    let fruit = (Fruit) new Apple  // Upcast. println(fruit.name)

+    let Fruit someFruit = new Orange
+    if let Orange orange = someFruit { // Downcast.
+        println(orange.name)
+    }

+    match fruit {
+        Apple apple   -> apple.bite,
+        Orange orange -> orange.peel,
+        Peach _       -> println("Some peach"),
+        _             -> {}
+    }

 -------------------------------------------------------------------------------